Published: Wednesday, 11 May 2022

 Algal Bloom moat cleaning before and after

-2. Removing excess water plants once or twice a year, which stops the flow in the moat
+2. Removing excess water from plants once or twice a year, which stops the flow in the moat

 5. Putting 2 submersible nanobubble aeration devices with oxygen concentrators